adullact/puppet-freeipa/README.md

   * stahnma-epel

+Versions are given in `metadata.json` file.

+### How does the module work.

+Usually with a module, the desired state is described.
+If a value of parameter is changed, then during the next puppet run the node is modified to reach the desired state.
+The version 3.x is a starting work to reach the target.
+But, the module is more an idempotent installer of FreeIPA.

+So, to ensure that desired state described in code is applied on the node, puppet needs to login to kerberos.
+Puppet uses a fixed account `admin` to do this.
+It is possible to set the password of this account with parameter `freeipa::puppet_admin_password`.
+The accounts of humans administrators are managed with hash `freeipa::humanadmins`.
+If you modify `freeipa::humanadmins`, next puppet run will take care to update the admins users on master node.
+The replication will to the job on replicas.

 ## Usage

-### puppet_admin/humanadmins

-To ensure that desired state described in code is applied on the node, we need puppet to log in kerberos.
-So Puppet uses a fixed account admin to do this.
-It is possible to set the password of this account with parameter freeipa:: puppet_admin_password.
-The real humans administrators are are managed with Hash freeipa::humanadmins.

 ### Example usage: